Ahren-Chen/ShyftLabs-Assessment/README.md

 - When submitting, the student must be at least 10 years old
 - After all requirements are fulfilled, student is added to the database, inputs are cleared, and a confirmation notification appears
 - Users can see a list of all stored students that updates after every new addition of a student

+## Dependencies
+- Python 3.12.0
+- Flask 3.0.1
+- Flask-Cors-4.0.0
+- npm 8.19.3
+- Node v18.13.0
+- Vue 3.9.2

+Note: There is also a requirements.txt file with all pip installs in the server folder

+## Running Project

+1. Go to the ShyftLabs folder after installing all of the dependencies
+2. run 'npm install'
+3. run 'npm run dev'